ralph-group/mucloud/docs/install_mac.md

 ### Installing Python ###

-OS X Mavericks ships with Python 2.7.5, and OS X Yosemite with 2.7.6.
-Either version is capable of running MuCloud, though both will require that you manually install pip according to [these instructions](https://pip.pypa.io/en/latest/installing.html#install-pip).
-In order to separate the system python packages from those you are about to install, you may consider using a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
+OS X Mavericks and Yosemite ship with Python 2.7.5 and 2.7.6 respectively, which are both capable of running MuCloud.
+Follow the [instructions for installing pip](https://pip.pypa.io/en/latest/installing.html#install-pip), which is the Python program for installing dependent packages.

-### Installing XCode ###
+### Installing Xcode ###

-The [XCode development environment](https://developer.apple.com/xcode/downloads/) is required for compilation of C/C++ code included in many Python packages.
+The [Xcode development environment](https://developer.apple.com/xcode/downloads/) is required for compilation of C/C++ code included in many Python packages.
 It can be installed from the App Store.

 ### Installing MuCloud ###
 First, download the [latest release from GitHub](https://github.com/ralph-group/mucloud/releases).
 Extract the files in a good place and open a terminal in that directory.